-Stan McDermott, Pharm.D., director of KCUMB Center for Community and Clinical Research, said the screenings at the two community centers are part of the University’s initiative to improve access to health care within Kansas City communities.
+Stan McDermott, Pharm.D., director of KCU Center for Community and Clinical Research, said the screenings at the two community centers are part of the University’s initiative to improve access to health care within Kansas City communities.

-“KCUMB recently created the Center for Community and Clinical Research to serve as one of the University’s research and health care extension to the community,” McDermott said.
+“KCU recently created the Center for Community and Clinical Research to serve as one of the University’s research and health care extension to the community,” McDermott said.
 “Our hope is to improve community health while at the same time address disparities within our nearby neighborhood.”

 Category: Research, Outreach, Events, General